 In addition, the user can change the site language using a toggle on the page which essentially changes the URL as outlined.
 The design and placement of the toggle are up to the organization and is decided during the process of designing the site.
 Above is one example.

 After the initial translation effort is complete, Rallybound provides various ways for administrators to edit alternate language content on their sites, depending on the content location, as outlined below.
 This gives administrators the control they need to edit their site as is required.

 Method 1: To edit content on the site itself: while logged in as an administrator, simply view the site in the language desired (as would a user), click “Enable Editing” in the site editor, and edit the content.
 This is the same experience as editing content on any Rallybound site.
 This method also applies to fundraising page defaults accessible through the admin panel.

 Method 2: To edit content in the admin panel: There is a language toggle at the top of the window which changes the language of the items to be edited.
 This is very similar to the toggle on the front-end of the site.
 This experience applies to:

 Method 3: This last method applies to adding navigation menu items and call-to-action buttons through Site Builder, and when adding or editing sponsors in the Admin.
 For these, each entry will have one field per language.
 For example, a single sponsor record will have a field for sponsor name in English, and an additional field for sponsor name in French.
 This way, the content of the sponsor (i.e., the sponsor image/logo, the website, etc.) can remain the same, while the sponsor name can change depending on the language.

 All the areas of a site that are editable on a non-multi-language site are also available to edit on a multi-language site in multiple languages.
 That said, not all areas of the site are editable by administrators.
-Any changes to this non-editable content must be submitted to the Rallybound team.
+Any multi-language changes to this content must be submitted to the Rallybound team.
 These include but are not limited to: